|The Charlestown story

 James Johnson (32), Hotel waiter, b.
 Cheadle

-John and Jane has been married 32 years, and had seven children, two of whom had already died.
+John and Jane, married for 32 years had seven children, two of whom had already died.
 [Contents]

-Born in Heywood, Lancashire in 1833, Samuel Kay came to Stockport to work as a 'shop man' at a chemist and druggist's shop at 7 Lower Hillgate, Stockport, which had been established there in 1786 by Ollive Sims, who later formed a partnership with Alexander Henry Shaw, in 1824 by Shaw alone, later passing to 'Hornby and Sons', a firm established by Edward Preston Hornby, who moved to Stockport from Yorkshire and his son Charles Haydock Hornby.
+Born in Heywood, Lancashire in 1833, said to me a great-great grandson of John Kay, inventor of the 'flying shuttle', Samuel Kay came to Stockport to work as a 'shop man' at a chemist and druggist's shop at 7 Lower Hillgate, Stockport, which had been established there in 1786 by Ollive Sims, who later formed a partnership with Alexander Henry Shaw, in 1824 by Shaw alone, later passing to 'Hornby and Sons', a firm established by Edward Preston Hornby, who moved to Stockport from Yorkshire and his son Charles Haydock Hornby.

-The 1861 census shows Samuel Kay him apparently living above the shop with two colleagues, John Stafford and John Birkett, with a servant, Elizabeth Jepson.
+The 1861 census shows Samuel Kay apparently living above the shop with two colleagues, John Stafford and John Birkett, and a servant, Elizabeth Jepson.

 The building at 7-9 Lower Hillgate, on the corner of Rostron Brow - shown above on a company letterhead - was already antique when Kay arrived.
 A house called 'Rock House' occupied the site in the seventeenth century, later used as an inn, the 'Bull and George'.
 Dr Henry Heginbotham, the leading historian for Stockport and major of the town in 1867-8, was born at 7 Lower Hillgate.